Mitropa Cup: History

-A first "International" competition for football clubs was founded in 1897 in Vienna.
+"International" competition for football clubs was founded in 1897 in Vienna.
 The Challenge Cup was invented by John Gramlick Sr., a co-founder of the Vienna Cricket and Football-Club.
 In this cup competition all clubs of the Austro-Hungarian Empire that normally would not meet could take part, though actually almost only clubs from the Empire's three major cities Vienna, Budapest and Prague participated.
 The Challenge Cup was carried out until the year 1911 and is today seen as the predecessor to the Mitropa Cup and consequently the European Cup and Champions League.
 The last winner of the cup was Wiener Sport-Club, one of the oldest and most traditional football clubs of Austria where the cup still remains.

 The idea of a European cup competition was shaped after World War I which brought the defeat and collapse of the Austro-Hungarian Empire.
 The centre of this idea were the Central European countries that, at this time, were still leading in continental football.
 In the early 1920s they introduced professional leagues, the first continental countries to do so.
-Austria started in 1924, followed by Hungary in 1925 and Czechoslovakia in 1926.
+Austria started in 1924, followed by Czechoslovakia in 1925 and Hungary in 1926.
 In order to strengthen the dominance of these countries in European football and to financially support the professional clubs, the introduction of the Mitropa Cup was decided at a meeting in Venice on 17 July, following the initiative of the head of the Austrian Football Association (ÖFB), Hugo Meisl.
 Moreover, the creation of a European Cup for national teams – that unlike the Challenge Cup and the Mitropa Cup would not be annual – was also part of the agreement.
 The first matches were played on 14 August 1927.
 The competition was between the top professional teams of Central Europe.